 In order to set up your wholesalers, you will need to first set up your on account customers as such in their customer profile pages in Troly: simply fill out the 'Company Name' field and tick the 'On Account' option.

-Once a payment is successful, the order cannot be changed or cancelled.
+Once payment is successful, the order cannot be changed or canceled.
 If an error was made and you wish to cancel it, you must refund it first.

 If you wish to notify your customers about successful transactions, you can modify your configuration settings accordingly on the Communications page.

 Payments by credit card can fail for many reasons.
-The bank may decline the transaction if the funds are insufficient, the card have expired or is invalid, etc.
+The bank may decline the transaction if the funds are insufficient, the card has expired or is invalid, etc.

 Clicking on 'declined' next to the order amount or looking will provide more details about the payment rejection.